 Greg has been invited to speak on topics like volunteerism, social justice & philanthropy - including many events that have involved Jewish leaders &/or Jewish audiences.
-For example, at a day-long event, Greg & Nobel Peace Prize honoree Elie Wiesel were the two speakers.
+For example, at a day-long event in the USA, Greg & Nobel Peace Prize honoree Elie Wiesel were the two speakers.
 In Africa, Greg delivered the Legacy Lecture to SA Jewish Museum patrons (& his art was exhibited for the night).
-North American events have included student audiences (i.e. Twin Cities Jewish Youth Service Conference), people who work with students (i.e. event for staff & counselors of a number of JCC's Apachi Day Camps), philanthropists (i.e. a dinner for donors of an organization that supports Jewish seniors) & gatherings of intergenerational audiences (i.e. an event co-sponsored by Jewish Federation of Peoria & Bradley University Hillel) & older adults (i.e. private event for Holocaust Survivors in California).
-He served as keynote speaker at the Center for Holocaust and Humanity Education's Bystander to Upstander Youth Leadership Summit.
+North American events have included young student audiences (i.e. Twin Cities Jewish Youth Service Conference), college student audiences (i.e..
+Bradley University Hillel), people who work with students (i.e. event for staff & counselors of a number of JCC's Apachi Day Camps), philanthropists (i.e. a dinner for donors of an organization that supports Jewish seniors) & older adults (i.e. private event for Holocaust Survivors in California).
+He has been invited to speak at annual events for adults (i.e. Mid-Kansas Jewish Federation) & students (Center for Holocaust and Humanity Education's Bystander to Upstander Youth Leadership Summit.
 The books (The Silhouette Man & The First Thirty) based on Greg's story tell the tale of a young Jewish teacher's efforts to make a difference, and the grandparent (& other people) who shape his interest in service, social justice & philanthropy.
 The First Thirty was NSDLC Multicultural Relations Book of the Year.
 The page 1 reviews include one from the head of the Holocaust & Genocide Foundation in South Africa.
 The Silhouette Man was honored in Canada as a book that celebrates the wisdom of seniors.
 The books &/or companion workbook (A Place To Sit) have been used in a variety of ways by many different schools, companies & organizations.
 For instance, Temple Sinai got copies of the book in conjunction with its Mitzvah Weekend.
 The Jewish Center got copies for its Bar Mitzvah students.
 Organizations (i.e. Genesis Mitzvah Fund & Jewish Association of Aging) have ordered the books, workbooks &/or related posters for Jewish people in their communities.
 (Scroll down)